 Human Resource Online Training Courses

 TMC is extending our online compliance training to include Human Resource (HR) courses.
-To compliment our OSHA and HIPAA compliance online training, we have added five HR compliance courses that you can add to your xpressLMS service.
-XpressLMS is our Learning Management System (LMS) application for the administration, documentation, tracking, reporting, and delivery of educational courses or training programs.
+To compliment our OSHA, HIPAA, and Business Associates compliance online training, we have added five HR compliance courses that you can add to your learning management system application for the administration, documentation, tracking, reporting, and delivery of educational courses or training programs.

 “Whenever you’re in conflict with someone, there is one factor that can make the difference between damaging your relationship and deepening it.
 That factor is attitude.” – William James